The Salt Prince: Themes

 One of the themes is the depiction of old Slovak tradition of welcoming guests with bread and salt.
 Bread symbolizes utility necessary for life whereas salt symbolizes love and the act of giving, which makes life meaningful.
 Wisdom stemming from life experience, especially that of common people, as collected by Dobšinský, are featured in the narrative.
 The state of being lost with ideals, after experiencing crash with reality is shown in the metaphor of the petrified Salt Prince.
-The ideal of selfless love is shown in the scene where Maruška, does not stop filling the dry well, even when she see no results stemming from her actions.
+The ideal of selfless love is shown in the scene where Maruška does not stop filling the dry well even when she sees no results stemming from her actions.
 The metaphor of reconciling mistakes is shown in the scene where Maruška collects the tears of the people hurt by her father's mistake on the meadow of forgetting (Oblivion) and uses them to revive the Salt Prince.
 The metaphor of the curse uttered upon those disregarding and nature, symbolized by Pravoslav's contempt towards salt and the son of the King of Nature (Underworld), shows the damage that man's domination can cause and its consequences when not controlled.